-During what should be the last day of testimony during Australia’s Royal Commission Inquiry Into Institutional Responses to Child Sex Abuse, lead counsel for the Commission, Mr. Angus Stewart, did something so amazing, so enthralling, so captivating, I had a hard time breathing.
-At first I laughed, then I closed my eyes and thanked my ancestors for this man and everyone in that inquiry.
+During what should be the last day of testimony during Australia’s Royal Commission Into Institutional Responses to Child Sex Abuse, Senior Counsel Assisting the Commission, Angus Stewart, did something so amazing, I closed my eyes and thanked my ancestors for this man and everyone in that Inquiry.

 The governing body of Jehovah’s Witnesses also typically feel that they are beyond questioning; Gerrit Losch, another member of the body, refused to appear when summoned for a court case in California, which then resulted in the Watchtower losing a $13.5 million summary judgment against them.
 You can read the press release about the case and the judgment here: Zalkin Law Firm Press Release.